ThatOneGlitchedGuy/MacNode/README.md

 ---

-* IDK why i created this.
+* no idea why this exists

-* USe at you own risk, it may or may not work or deep fry your mac or VM.
+* probably fine. probably not.

-* Readme by ai cuz im lazy , and code by my glitched mind.
+* readme helped by tools, code helped by insomnia